MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 [Learn about](https://docs.microsoft.com/azure/migrate) setting up Azure Migrate Server Migration tool.

-### Prepare to connect to Azure VMs after failover
+### Prepare to connect to Azure VMs after migration

-After failover, Contoso wants to connect to the Azure VMs.
+After migration, Contoso wants to connect to the Azure VMs.
 To do this, Contoso admins do the following before migration:

 1. For access over the internet, they:

-    - Enable RDP on the on-premises VM before failover.
+    - Enable RDP on the on-premises VM before migration.
     - Ensure that TCP and UDP rules are added for the **Public** profile.
     - Check that RDP is allowed in **Windows Firewall** > **Allowed Apps** for all profiles.